-The department has considered all relevant matters under Sections 75W and 79C, the objects of the Act and ecologically sustainable development in its assessment.
+The department has considered all relevant matters under Sections 75W, 79C and the objects of the Act as well as ecologically sustainable development in its assessment.
 The department's assessment concludes that the proposed building is of a high architectural standard and is consistent with the desired future character for the North Eveleigh precinct.
-The additional height will not result in any unreasonable adverse amenity impacts and the building will be of an appropriate scale.
+The additional building height will not result in any unreasonable amenity impacts and the building will be of an appropriate scale.
 Limited on-site parking is proposed to promote public transport usage and minimise traffic generation, consistent with the aims of the Concept Plan approval.
-The provision of affordable housing is key strategic aim for the area.
-The proposed building appropriately relates to the adjoining Carriage Works building, being of an appropriate scale, form and materials.
+The provision of affordable housing is a key strategic aim for the area.
+The proposed building appropriately relates to the adjoining Carriage Works building in terms of its scale and use of materials.

-On balance, the proposal is in the public interest and the department recommends both applications be approved subject to Terms of Approval and conditions of consent.
+On balance, the proposal is in the public interest and the department recommends both applications be approved subject to the recommended Terms of Approval and conditions of consent.